/ home / about Brian May / about the scholarship / application form / music / links / contact /

 2. NYU Steinhardt Application

-All properly completed applications will be reviewed by the University in accordance with its normal procedures.
+All properly completed NYU Steinhardt applications will be reviewed by the University in accordance with its normal procedures.

 3. Selection

-The University will then advise the Trustees of its preferred candidate.
-Following a review by the Scholarship Selection Adviser, Mr Michael de Stasio, and provided the Trustees are satisfied that the nominee meets all of the requirements of the Scholarship, they will confirm the selection and notify the successful candidate.
+The University will choose and recommend to the Trustees its preferred candidate.
+Provided the Trustees are satisfied that the nominee meets all of the requirements of the Scholarship, they will confirm the selection and notify the successful candidate.

 back to top ^